ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript.md

 ### User interaction

-When a user interacts with elements wrapped inside an `<amp-script>` component, DOM manipulations must respond quickly.
-If running a `fetch` function, DOM manipulations must be completed within a **five second** window.
-If your `amp-script` logic is not preforming a fetch, the DOM has **less than one second** to update the DOM.
-If a script mutates the DOM outside of the permitted window, it will result in a fatal error and the `amp-script` component will terminate the Web Worker.
+When a user interacts with elements wrapped inside an `<amp-script>` component, your custom JavaScript must return DOM manipulations quickly when needed.
+By default, changes to the DOM are permitted **less than one second** from the initial interaction.
+A notable exception is when your code must retrieve data from the network via `fetch`.
+Here DOM changes can be requested after the response is returned to the user and for **less than one second** afterwards.
+If a script mutates the DOM outside of a permitted window, this will result in a fatal error and the `<amp-script>` component will terminate the Web Worker.
 A terminated `<amp-script>` component will not run again.

 ### Unprompted changes